JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Gets the notification mode.

 ```
-FUNCTION CTextDocument2.GetNotificationMode () AS LONG
+FUNCTION GetNotificationMode () AS LONG
 ```

 #### Return value